Ha-Shiloaḥ: Editorial Style

 Under the editorship of Joseph Klausner, poet Hayim Nahman Bialik was appointed as co-editor of Ha-Shiloaḥ in 1904, leading the literary section of belles lettres that he often contributed to.
 Ahad Ha’am was apprehensive about this appointment, fearing that “the atmosphere of Warsaw might spoil the talent of Bialik.”
 Before accepting the position, Bialik made the condition that he would be completely independent in running the belles lettres section and dealing with contributors.
-He began to send letters to all belles lettres writers, inviting them to collaborate with him on the section and even persuaded the prominent Yiddish writer Sholem Aleichem to translate some works into Hebrew to be published.
+He began to send letters to all belles lettres writers, extending invitations to them to work together with him on the section and even persuaded the prominent Yiddish writer Sholem Aleichem to translate some works into Hebrew to be published.
 However, once Klausner handed over all the materials collected for the section, Bialik was unsatisfied with its quality.
 His editorial policy followed closely with that of Ahad Ha’am as he often corrected or rejected material that did not meet his standards, but he always provided a reason for rejection for the writer.
-Due to the lack of suitable material, the belles lettres section was often filled with Bialik’s own works.
+This caused such a scarcity of material that the belles lettres section was often filled with Bialik’s own works.

 Bialik and Klausner often disagreed and misunderstood each other, leading to a lack of communication between the two editors.
 Klausner attributed this divide to their differing social and educational backgrounds, affecting their relationship along with their editorial work.
 Despite attempts by others to mediate conflict between Klausner and Bialik, the pressure on Bialik coupled with the burden of correspondence with contributors, led to his resignation.
 He announced his resignation suddenly in volume 21 Ha-Shiloaḥ, stating that his responsibilities would be relinquished at the beginning of 1910.